Team4388/WPILib-Network-Tables-RoboPipe/README.md

 For information on installing RoboPipe, see Installation.
 For information on creating a program to interact with RoboPipe, see Setup.

 ## Installation
-To install Robopipe, start by downloading the latest jar from [Releases](https://github.com/Team4388/WPILib-Network-Tables-RoboPipe/releases) page.
+To install Robopipe, start by downloading the latest jar from the [Releases](https://github.com/Team4388/WPILib-Network-Tables-RoboPipe/releases) page.
 Put it into its own folder so that the batch file it creates won't clutter up your files.
-Then, finish by either running RoboPipe.jar (opens socket on default port), or use the command line to set a specific port.
+Then, finish by either running RoboPipe.jar (opens socket on default port), or use the command line to open it with a specific port.
 ``` CMD
 cd (Directory of RoboPipe)
 java -jar RoboPipe.jar (Port Number)